MicrosoftDocs/architecture-center/docs/example-scenario/security/virtual-machine-compliance-content.md

 When an image is used for an application, it can be hard to update the underlying operating system image with recent compliance changes.
 Strict business requirements can complicate the process of refreshing the underlying VM.
 Refreshing is also complex when the VM is critical to the business.

-Since cattle servers are dispensable, you can coordinate with DevOps teams to refresh these servers in a planned maintenance window as a business-as-usual activity.
+Because cattle servers are dispensable, you can coordinate with DevOps teams to refresh these servers in a planned maintenance window as a business-as-usual activity.

 It's more challenging to refresh pet servers.
 Discontinuing an image can put applications at risk.
 In scale-out scenarios, Azure can't find the respective images, resulting in failures.